Training a Foundation Model for Materials on a Budget: Methods

 \paragraph{Architecture} \model{} follows a simplified version of the NequIP \citep{batzner20223} architecture, as shown in figure \ref{fig:one}a.
 We adopt two modifications suggested by \cite{park2024scalable}: the species-specific self-connection layer within the interaction block is replaced with a single linear layer, and unused non-scalar representations are discarded from the final layer.
 Lastly, we add an equivariant root-mean-square layer normalization (RMSNorm) \cite{liao2023equiformerv2}, which we find improves performance in our optimization setting.
 We document the full architecture hyper-parameters and the rationale behind each decision in Table \ref{tab:hparams}.

-\paragraph{Implementation} \model{} is implemented in JAX \citep{jax2018github} with Equinox \citep{kidger2021equinox}, taking advantage of just-in-time compilation and efficient automatic differentiation.
+\paragraph{Implementation} \model{} is implemented in both JAX \citep{jax2018github, kidger2021equinox} and PyTorch\citep{pytorch, pytorch2}, taking advantage of just-in-time compilation and efficient automatic differentiation.
 Following standard energy-conserving MLIP practice \citep{fu2025learning}, forces are obtained as the negative energy gradient with respect to atomic positions, $-\nabla_{\mathbf r} E$, and stresses as the energy derivative with respect to strain, normalized by volume, $\sigma = V^{-1}\,\partial E/\partial \varepsilon$, where $E$ is the predicted total energy of the system, $\mathbf r$ is an atom position, $\varepsilon$ is the strain tensor, $V$ is the simulation cell volume, and $\sigma$ denotes the stress tensor.

 \paragraph{Dynamic batching} Materials radius graphs vary widely in their numbers of nodes and edges due to differences in unit-cell size and atom count.
 With fixed-size batching, the largest graphs dictate memory usage, leaving GPUs underutilized for most batches.
 To keep batch workloads more uniform while respecting memory limits, we use dynamic batching \citep{speckhard2025analysis}: each batch is filled up to caps on the total nodes and edges.
 We set these caps to $1.1 \times$ (ideal batch size) $\times$ (dataset-average nodes-per-graph and edges-per-graph), respectively.
 Batches are then padded to these caps to fulfill the static shape requirements of JAX \citep{jraph2020github}.
+This capability is only used for the JAX implementation.

 \paragraph{Optimization and normalization} We compare the widely used Adam optimizer \cite{kingma2014adam} with the recently proposed Muon optimizer \cite{jordan2024muon}, which uses the Newton-Schulz algorithm to orthogonalize weight updates.
 Using a smaller version of \model{} on MPtrj \citep{jain2013commentary, deng2023chgnet} with hidden irreps of \texttt{128x0e\,+\,64x1o}, we sweep learning rates of $\{0.03,0.01,0.003,0.001\}$ for Adam and Muon, each with and without RMSNorm.
 The lowest validation error runs for each optimizer are shown in Fig. \ref{fig:muon}.
 We find that the Muon configuration achieves comparable energy/force errors to Adam in 60-70\% of the epochs, and results in a $7\%$ reduction in energy MAE.
 We also find a significant reduction in the variance of stress error, which we notice in runs that use RMSNorm.
 Notably, the presence of the RMSNorm layer generally resulted in lower validation error for Muon-based training configurations, and higher for those using Adam.